 Your letters should include:

-- One academic letter from a pre-health or pre-vet professor acquainted with your academic ability or a recommendation from a college pre-health or pre-vet advisory committee;
+- One academic letter from a science professor acquainted with your academic ability.

 - One professional letter from a veterinarian acquainted with your veterinary experience.